pins/tutorials/README.md

 * **Opt-In Path Towards SDN**: incrementally implement new SDN functions in SONiC
 * **Hybrid Control Plane Support**: choose the network control plane and assign which parts run locally or remotely
 * **Familiar Interface**: model the SAI pipeline in P4 to control bridging, routing, ACLs, tunnels, and more
-* **Rapid Innovation**: model new features in P4 and expose them to control plane applications.
+* **Rapid Innovation**: develop new data plane features in P4 and expose them to control plane applications
-* **Automated Validation**: test and validate packet paths in the forwarding pipeline with P4Runtime.
+* **Automated Validation**: test and validate packet paths in the forwarding pipeline with P4Runtime

 #### Why would you want to add SDN functionality to SONiC?